SorinGreu23/SorinGreu23/README.md

-- 👋 Hi, I’m @SorinGreu23
+- 👋 Hi, I’m Sorin!
-- 📚 Student @ AC TUIASI
+- 📚 Student @ FEAA - Informatica Economica
-- 👨‍💻 Junior Full Stack Developer
+- 👨‍💻 Full Stack Developer
 - 💻 Passionate about technology, always willing to learn anything about it

 <!---